MikeTheReader/advent-of-code-2019/src/day-2/README.md

 ## Implementation - Second Half

 This reuses the same logic, just hammering it iteratively.
 Should be able to just implement the solution without additional lower-level functions.

+## Refactor

+Refactored a bit here to make the file reading utility a bit more lightweight from the usage standpoint.
+Also modified to pull out the logic from `executeSecondHalf` to be a fully tested function within `intcode.ts`.
+Didn't have great examples for part 2 expected results so created those tests a bit backwards from the results.